-A hub and spoke model enables organizations to provide centralized identity services across the organization while offering the flexibility required with distributed IT organizations.
-In doing so, organizations can deliver seamless, secure access to technologies for their entire extended workforce (e.g. employees, partners, and contractors) as well as customers that may be distributed either logically (via technology) or location (geographically).
+Okta for Global 2000 and its unique hub-and-spoke model enables organizations to provide centralized identity services across the organization while offering the flexibility and distributed autonomy required for large organizations.
+In doing so, organizations can simplify and automate complex lifecycle management processes while delivering seamless, secure access to technologies for their entire extended workforce.